What Can I Do About Bullies?

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 Bullying is a complex issue that can be difficult to approach.
-Veteran teacher Ruth Manna offers some tips from her book Bullies: 130 FAQs and Practical Questions.
+Veteran teacher Ruth Manna offers some tips in her book, 130 FAQs and Practical Answers From Scholastic's Teacher Helpline.

 - Take bullying seriously.
 Bullies can ruin all kinds of school activities for other students, both inside and outside of the classroom.
 Bullying, however, can also have a very deep, long-lasting emotional effect.
 It’s not enough to punish bullies when incidents occur.
 What’s required is a change in the environment and attitudes of all students, particularly bystanders.